h-young727/HOTS/README.md

 # HOTS - Hunter's Operating System

 Welcome to my x86-32 operating system kernel written in C++!
 This is purely a self-learning project, the motivation for which being nothing more than simply wanting to better understand how computers work.
 I began this journey with [OSDev's Bare Bones Tutorial](https://wiki.osdev.org/Bare_Bones), which seemed to provide an excellent starting point.
-By the end this project, I hope to thoroughly understand and know how to implement the fundamental requirements of an operating system kernel.
+By the end of this project, I hope to understand the fundamental requirements of an operating system kernel and how to implement them.

 ## Disclaimer